 ourselves and to defend our national

-sovereignty, we should have the Congress
+sovereignty, we will have the Congress

 vote positive on this resolution